[Planet Surface]

 [Engineering]

-TORRES: I can try to augment the engines with power from the auxiliary fusion reactors, but it's
+Augment the engines with power from the auxiliary fusion reactors, but

 [Bridge]